SukritGupta17/bmp-image-manipulation/README.md

 - Image Blend :
     - The usage explained above
     - can be used to blend 2 images together
+- Invert Color Filter:
+    - Inverts the colors of any 24bit *.bmp image.
 ## Limitations and Future Improvements:

 - Parsing command line arguments in a different order aren't handled.